 At KSU, we believe in the power of teachers to be agents of structural and social change, transforming and improving lives.
 America’s schools need teachers who help develop socially responsible citizens and an educated workforce equipped with life skills.
 We believe the visual arts do this most effectively because they are a study of life through visual objects, as well as a natural integrator of ideas.
 KSU art education graduates incorporate 21st century life skills and research-backed methodologies into their teaching practice as well as being reflective educators who adjust their teaching to reach students of all abilities.

 As one of the foremost art education programs, Kent State faculty members are active leaders in the field.
 Current faculty research interests range from design education to gender studies, teaching art to students with autism, and global art education.
 Learning under the guidance of faculty with varied research areas helps you to develop your own personal teaching philosophy.
 Enthusiastic instruction in classes under twenty-five students provides you with personal attention and feedback on your growth and learning.

 KSU art education students participate in our own active National Art Education Association Student Chapter.
 Many attend the national and the state annual conventions where they learn about the newest innovations in the field, create friendships and establish networking relationships.
 In addition to travel study opportunities to national and state conventions, all students have the opportunity to enroll in travel study art education courses in Italy, China, and New York City.

 Guidance through advisors from the Art Education program, the School of Art, the College of the Arts and the College of Education, Health, and Human Services will assist you in making choices that will help you reach your goals.
 At the completion of your course of study, Career Exploration and Development will work with you to secure your first teaching position.
 The Center has a staff whose specific focus is on the placement of KSU education graduates.
-This support is available throughout your life as an alumna of KSU!
+This support is available throughout your life as an alumnus of KSU!